Ritzel: Amid another disappointing Syracuse season, Boeheim's act grows tiresome

 It was believed Syracuse once had a succession plan in place, and that longtime assistant Mike Hopkins would take over once Boeheim stepped aside.
 But then in 2017, he left for Washington.

-Worth noting: Hopkins' record (98-85) isn't significantly different than Boeheim's (108-79) over the last six seasons, despite the difference in the programs' pedigrees, reputations and resources.
+Worth noting: Hopkins' record (98-85) isn't significantly different than Boeheim's (108-79) over the last six seasons, despite the gap in the programs' pedigrees, reputations and resources.

 In the bottom half of the ACC standings, Syracuse has the look of a rudderless ship, stuck with a head coach in Boeheim whose best days are behind him.